apache/apisix-website/website/docs/general/committer-guide.md

 ## Promotion

-The Apache APISIX community follows the Apache Community’s process on accepting a new committer.
-After a contributor participates in APISIX's community actively, (P)PMC and Committers will decide whether to invite the contributor to join Committers and (P)PMC.
+The Apache APISIX community follows the Apache Community’s process of accepting a new committer.
+After a contributor participates in APISIX's community actively, (P)PMC members will decide whether to invite the contributor to join Committers and (P)PMC.

 1. This process starts with a discussion and vote in @private.
 Only the current PMC members can nominate a new committer or a PMC member.
+Each new email in the discussion will extend the process for 72 hours.
+Please remain patient as PMC members arrive at a decision.

 2. If the vote passes, an offer letter is sent to the contributor to become a committer with @private CC’ed.

-3. The new committer can then sign the ICLA and apply for an Apache ID and email address.
+3. The new committer can then sign the [ICLA](https://www.apache.org/licenses/contributor-agreements.html#clas) and apply for an Apache ID and email address.

+4. You can now link your Apache account and your GitHub account via [GitBox](https://gitbox.apache.org/setup/).

-4. The [Team](/team) page is updated with the new committer.
+5. The [Team](/team) page is updated with the new committer.

 ## Responsibilities